 2. Amount of RAM Supported by Your Motherboard – TOTAL AND PER SLOT

-Another important characteristic is the amount of RAM your motherboard can support.
+Another essential characteristic is the amount of RAM your motherboard can support.

-In the current market, you can expect to find the following max support.
+You can expect to find the following max support in the current market.

 Maximum RAM per Slot